Course Coordinator:Helen Stallman (hstallman@usc.edu.au) School:School of Health and Behavioural Sciences

 Throughout teaching period (refer to Format) | To Supervisor |

-All | 2 | Code of Conduct | Individual | N/A |
+All | 2 | Practical / Laboratory Skills | Individual | 3 hours |

 Refer to Format | To Supervisor |

-All - Assessment Task 1:Placement Performance Supervised casework | |
+All - Assessment Task 1:Mid-placement review | |

 Product: | Placement performance |

-Format: | The minimum 250 hours for this course consists of face-to-face client contact, clinical supervision and other clinical activities.
-Casework involves providing assessment of and psychological treatment for USC Psychology Clinic clients, as well as engaging in weekly supervision meetings with your clinical supervisor/s.
+Format: | The minimum 250 hours for this course consists of face-to-face client contact (80 hours minimum), clinical supervision (40 hours minimum) and other clinical activities.
+Casework involves providing assessment of and psychological treatment for UniSC Psychology Clinic clients, as well as engaging in weekly supervision meetings with your clinical supervisor/s.
 Prior to beginning supervised casework, you and your clinical supervisor will complete and sign a supervision contract stating the objectives for the placement including the range of activities to be covered and the skill base to be developed.
 This will be signed and approved by the course coordinator.
-You will also complete a mid-practicum review and an end of practicum review with your supervisor. |
+You will complete a mid-practicum review with your supervisor.
+This review will identify areas of competency development and identify specific areas that may require further development prior to the final placement review. |

 Criteria: |